MisterMoody/twigTemplates/README.md

 The first line **registers a call to the autoloader** (Twig API) using [Composers](https://getcomposer.org) built-in `autoload` function.
 > `require_once __DIR__ . '/../vendor/autoload.php';`

 This function automates the process for updating dependencies, which will ensure that the latest version for all dependencies are readily available.
-Without going in-depth, this short line of code does the heavy lifting for the `composer.json` and `composer.lock` files.
+Without going in-depth, this short line of code does the heavy lifting for the `.json` and `.lock` files.
 Learn more about Composers [autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading) function.

 The next two lines create an *environment* that accesses the `$loader` variable to properly amalgamate the two.